nathan-b/TolkienEssays/rings.md

 The destruction of the Ring did not destroy Sauron completely.
 But it _effectively_ destroyed him, leaving him powerless to do anything.

 It _did_ destroy Barad-dûr, Sauron's tower, though.
 That wasn't just in the movies.
-Many may have been left wondering why the Ring was somehow a load-bearing element of the tower.
+Many may have been left wondering why destroying the Ring caused the tower to collapse.

-The tower's foundations were made through the power of the Ring, so in a sense, yes, the Ring was a load-bearing element of the tower: "The Dark Tower was broken, but its foundations were not removed; for they were made with the power of the Ring, and while it remains they will endure."
+The tower's foundations were made through the power of the Ring.
+In a sense, the Ring was a load-bearing element of the tower: "The Dark Tower was broken, but its foundations were not removed; for they were made with the power of the Ring, and while it remains they will endure."
 However, I've heard from a number of civil engineers who point out that Barad-dûr as a structure would almost certainly not be able to stand up under its own weight without magical assistance.
 I love the thought that Sauron had to use a certain amount of his own power at all times just to keep his tower from falling over.
 When Sauron lost his power with the destruction of the Ring, the tower toppled.

-Ultimately, Sauron put so much of his own power into the Ring that without it, he was nothing.
+As for Sauron himself, he put so much of his own power into the Ring that without it, he was nothing.
 Gandalf states as much:

 > "If it is destroyed, then he will fall; and his fall will be so low that none can foresee his arising ever again.
 For he will lose the best part of the strength that was native to him in his beginning, and all that was made or begun with that power will crumble, and he will be maimed for ever, becoming a mere spirit of malice that gnaws itself in the shadows, but cannot again grow or take shape.
 And so a great evil of this world will be removed."
 >
 > Gandalf, JRR Tolkien, _The Return of the King_, "The Last Debate"

 This wasn't the first time that Sauron was faced with destruction.
 One of the great love stories in the Legendarium is that of Beren and Lúthien.
 Beren was a Man, and Lúthien was an Elf (really, half-Elf and half-Maia, but that's a discussion for another time), yet they loved each other.
 Beren was captured by Sauron pre-Ring.
-Lúthien and an amazingly Good Boy named Huan kicked Sauron's teeth in and threatened him with bodily destruction (yes, in the Legendarium the Princess rescued Mario).
+Lúthien and an amazingly Good Boy named Huan kicked Sauron's teeth in and threatened him with bodily destruction (the Princess rescued Mario).
 This is described in what is easily one of the top ten most metal passages in the Legendarium:

 > But no wizardry nor spell, neither fang nor venom, nor devil's art nor beast-strength, could overthrow Huan of Valinor; and he took his foe by throat and pinned him down.
 Then Sauron shifted shape, from wolf to serpent, and from monster to his own accustomed form; but he could not elude the grip of Huan without forsaking his body utterly.
 Ere his foul spirit left its dark house, Lúthien came to him, and said that he should be stripped of his raiment of flesh, and his ghost be sent quaking back to Morgoth; and she said: 'There everlastingly thy naked self shall endure the torment of his scorn, pierced by his eyes, unless thou yield to me the mastery of thy tower.'
 >